Pondering Precipitation

 Summer is with us again and with it come many tasks required to keep our gardens looking their best and, if the weather forecasters are right, we might be in for a wet summer.

 Even if we get the forecast rain it is important to remember that for those of us who garden in pots, watering of these is an important practice.
-Plants suffer a lot of stress in pots as they often miss out on watering, … Read more »
+Plants suffer a lot of stress in pots as they often miss out on … Read more »

 Birds and bees